-Developing the Strategy
+Developing the Plan

-The process of creating a Town Centre First Strategy requires collaboration and consultation to capture the needs and desires of the local community and stakeholders.
+The process of creating a Town Centre First Plan requires collaboration and consultation to capture the needs and desires of the local community and stakeholders.

-Key principles of the consultation process have been to afford an opportunity for all interested parties to participate in the process, to include those from across society, including those marginalised and disconnected from the Local Authority, in particular the traveller and new communities.
-Another principle was to capture a wide range of community, business, visitor, and stakeholder feedback to inform the plan and to seek opinion from the Council and the Town Team to explore draft proposals, ideas, views, and areas of conflict which exist so they could be assessed for incorporation in the plan as appropriate.
+Key principles of the consultation process has been to afford an opportunity for all interested parties to participate in the process and thereby promote social inclusion, to include those from across society, including those marginalised and disconnected from the Local Authority, in particular the traveller and 'new communities', to capture a wide range of community, business, visitor, and stakeholder feedback to inform the plan and to seek opinion from the Council and the Town Team to explore draft proposals, ideas, views, and areas of conflict which exist so they could be assessed for incorporation in the plan as appropriate.

-The Process included:
+The Process: